Updated 8:46 a.m. Monday, January 18, 2021

 - Quarantine: Anyone who has been in direct contact with a person who has tested positive will

-be required to quarantine for 14 days.
-Students in quarantine are not allowed to be
+14-day quarantine period.
+Students in quarantine are not allowed to be on campus,

 - Contact protocol: “Direct contact” with someone who tests positive is defined as being closer than

 6 feet of each other (or 4 feet if both individuals are wearing face coverings) for

 - Residence hall quarantine procedures: Students living in a residence hall are encouraged to go home during the quarantine

 period but may stay in their residence hall room but likely will transition to a designated

 quarantine room.
 They are not allowed to leave the room.
 Meals will be delivered to

 - If one roommate has had direct exposure to the virus, the roommates will be separated